Gunnar Sträng

 Sträng was generally regarded as economically prudent.
 He was known for wearing "both suspenders and a belt", also a striking symbol of his careful general attitude.
 He was also known to have a photographic memory and was able to quote the figures from the national budget by heart in his annual presentations on television and made this dull subject something of a popular event.
 For the Swedish people he was very highly respected as a trustworthy national householder (rikshushållare) of the Swedish economy.
 His powerful position both inside and outside of the cabinet has led to comparisons to Gustav Vasa.

+In the 1970s Sträng became the face of the record-high taxation in Sweden through an incident with the Swedish children's author Astrid Lindgren.
+On 10 March 1976 Lindgren, whose income was rather high, realised the rate of her marginal tax had risen to an absurd figure of 102%, in other words for every krona she earned she had to pay back a tax of one krona and two öre.
+She published an ironical story called Pomperipossa i Monismanien in the newspaper Expressen, about the Swedish tax policy, which had caused Lindgren to pay more tax than she earned.
+Sträng replied to her that she should stick to things she could understand.
+This backfired against Sträng, and Lindgren's story was a contributing factor to the Social Democrats led by Olof Palme losing the election later in the year, for the first time in 40 years.
+Expressen's editor at the time, Bo Strömstedt, tells about Sträng's reaction in the parliament when he read the story:

+"When Gunnar Sträng had read the story he went up to the speaking chair and said:- Yes, Mrs. Lindgren can tell stories but she sure can't count.This was careless.
+Astrid stole his line: Gunnar Sträng was always good at telling stories, but he had never learned to count, it would be better for them to switch jobs."

-He was awarded the Illis quorum by the government of Sweden in 1984.
+Sträng was awarded the Illis quorum by the government of Sweden in 1984.

 He died in Stockholm in 1992.